-The 'Resonant Bathers' 270cm x 160cm $Private\ Enquiry\ to\ enquiries@profima arts.com$ The 'Resonant Bathers' is an AI interpretation of Paul Cézanne's masterpiece "The Bathers" or "Les Grandes Baigneuses" dated 1885.
+The 'Resonant Bathers' 270cm x 160cm For more information please email jo.stevenson@oetkercollection.com The 'Resonant Bathers' is an oil painting inspired by an AI interpretation of Paul Cézanne's masterpiece "The Bathers" or "Les Grandes Baigneuses" dated 1885.
 "The Bathers" kept in the Philadelphia Museum of Art, is considered to be one of the finest works of Cézanne.
 He worked on this large painting for almost seven years and actually never finished it.
 The artist created many similar scenes during his career, but this last painting, because of its size sometimes also called Large Bathers, seems to be the quintessence of Cézanne's painting abilities and talent.
 With each version of his bathers, Cézanne moved away from the traditional presentation of paintings by simplifying forms and geometricizing the composition, lying a strong foundation for cubism and abstract art.